 Zoe Westwood, Head of Enforcement, Legal, Enforcement and Policy

 The Serious Fraud Office has been investigating this scam – in which STM Fidecs played an integral and crucial part – for some months.
-James Hadley and one of the STM Fidecs directors have been arrested.
-Hadley’s office was searched and no doubt STM Fidecs’ offices were also searched.
+XXXX XXXX and one of the STM Fidecs directors have been arrested.
+XXXX’s office was searched and no doubt STM Fidecs’ offices were also searched.
 Obviously, the victims all want those responsible for this scam to serve maximum prison sentences.

 The STM Fidecs website makes the following grand-sounding claim: